 doublecmd-gtk works best.
 I write this article on my trusty Thinkpad T450s, which runs Debian 10 with the Gnome desktop environment.
 For this reason, the remainder of this article features the

-In the event that you run Debian or Ubuntu on your PC, you can install Double Commander with ease, because these distributions include the program in their package repositories.
+In the event that you run the Debian or Ubuntu Linux distribution on your PC, you can install Double Commander with ease, because these distributions include the program in their package repositories.
 To install Double Commander, simply run the following command from the terminal:

 sudo apt install doublecmd-gtk

 In case you run Fedora, CentOS or openSUSE, the developer maintains a repository on OBS. openSUSE maintains the Open Build Services (OBS) platform and it enables anyone to build and host installation packages for multiple Linux distributions.
-This means that you can download the installation package directly from the Double Commander repository on OBS.
+This means that you can download the installation package for your Linux distribution, directly from the Double Commander repository on OBS.
 The download page provides detailed installation instructions.

 For those that run an Arch based distributions, the Arch User Repository (AUR) is your friend.
 Simply search for